CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

 .. function:: CEIL( number_operand )

     The **CEIL** function returns the smallest integer that is not less than its argument.
 The return value is determined based on the valid number of digits that are specified as the *number_operand* argument.
+When you input the string which cannot be transformed into the number, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     :param number_operand: An expression that returns a numeric value
     :rtype: INT